Hello. My name is Ben Welsh. I’m an Iowan living in New York City.

 Projects I've contributed to have been awarded The Pulitzer Prize, the Library of Congress’ Innovation Award, Harvard’s Bingham Prize, a Knight News Challenge grant and numerous other commendations for investigative reporting, digital design and online journalism.

-Prior to Reuters, I spent 15 years at the Los Angeles Times.
-There I cofounded The Times’ first digitally-focused projects team and went on to lead the modernization of the newspaper’s graphics department.
+Before Reuters, I spent 15 years at the Los Angeles Times.
+I co-founded The Times’ first digitally-focused projects team and went on to lead the modernization of the newspaper’s graphics department.
 In those roles, I helped to create the most popular pages in the history of latimes.com, including the site’s first live election results, a mapping platform that set a new standard for defining L.A. neighborhoods, custom designs for dozens of flagship projects, an award-winning wildfire tracker and the most complete resource on the spread of COVID-19 in California.

 Earlier in my career, I worked on investigative projects at The Center for Public Integrity and helped produce long-form documentaries for cable channels like CNN.
 For three years, I served as a fellow at DePaul University’s Center for Journalism Integrity & Excellence, where I partnered with faculty to inspire and prepare future reporters.
 I spent a year as a visiting journalist at Stanford University, where I led an expansion of the Big Local News initiative.